Self-Enhanced GNN: Improving Graph Neural Networks Using Model Outputs: Experimental Results

-Finally, TU generally achieves greater performance improvements for GCN and SGC than for GAT.
-We plot the distributions of the attention weights of GAT on the edges that are deleted and kept by Algorithm~\ref{alg:edge deletion} in Figure~\ref{fig:correlation with GAT}.
-The results show that the deleted edges have significantly smaller attention weights than the kept edges.
-As we mainly delete inter-class edges, the results suggest that GAT can prevent the inter-class edges from smoothing the embeddings of nodes from different classes by assigning them small weights.
-This explains why GAT is less sensitive to changes in noise ratio.
-However, GAT cannot really set the weights of the inter-class edges to 0 as it uses the \textit{softmax} function to compute the attention weights.
-In contrast, Algorithm~\ref{alg:edge deletion} can completely remove inter-class edges and can thus even improve the performance of GAT further in most cases.
+Detailed profiling finds that the attention weights of GAT perform a role similar to edge deletion, which we illustrate in Figure~\ref{fig:correlation with GAT}.
+The results show that the GAT attention weights on the deleted edges are significantly smaller than the kept edges, which reduces the influence of the inter-class edges.
+This suggests that GAT should be less sensitive to changes in noise ratio.
+However, GAT cannot really set the weights of the inter-class edges to 0 as it uses the \textit{softmax} function to compute attention weights.
+In contrast, edge deletion removes inter-class edges and thus improves GAT in most cases.

 We also examined the edge deletion and addition decisions made by TU in Table~\ref{tab:noise ratio analysis}.
 For both edge deletion and addition, we report the number of correct decisions (i.e., removing inter-class edges for deletion and adding intra-class edges for addition) and wrong decisions (i.e., removing intra-class edges for deletion and adding inter-class edges for addition), and the noise ratio of the \cora graph after TU.
 The results show that TU effectively reduces noise ratio.
 Most of the added edges are intra-class edges and only a few are inter-class edges.
 Edge deletion effectively removes inter-class edges but a considerable number of intra-class edges are also removed.
-This is because there are much more intra-class edges in the graph than inter-class edges, and thus the expectation of the number of removed intra-class edges may not be small even if the probability of removing an intra-class edge is small.
+This is because there are much more intra-class edges in the graph than inter-class edges.
+The probability of removing an intra-class edge is actually low.